-Before the press gets their hands on the album, we gave it to some friends, fans & family to buffer our egos with some #biasedreviews.
+we gave the album to friends, fans & fremonsters to buffer our egos with a few #biasedreviews.
 Check back for more reviews as they come in!

 “If you're not sitting by a campfire with your your best friends and a couple of beers, The Failure Cabaret will make you feel like you are.
 Only with really, really talented artists who just happen to be there when the stars are out and you're just full enough.